-Exercise during pregnancy
+Exercise during pregnancy - general tips

-How much excercise in pregnancy?
+How much exercise in pregnancy?

 Good ways to exercise during pregnancy

-Pelvic floor and abdominal exercises in pregnancy
+Pelvic floor and abdominal exercises

 When you're pregnant your body produces relaxin – a hormone that makes your ligaments (normally pretty inflexible) stretchy and elastic in preparation for childbirth.
 In the first trimester you'll have high levels of relaxin and your body continues make the hormone until birth.